Religious Education (Ph.D.)

 The curriculum is 48 credits and includes required courses and seminars, a qualifying paper, a dissertation proposal, and the writing and oral defense of a doctoral dissertation.
 Students will ordinarily devote the equivalent of two full years on campus to course work.
 Reading knowledge of languages other than English may be required if the scope and nature of the dissertation warrants such knowledge.

-Although the Ph.D. admissions committee invites those with a background from a variety of fields of study, work experience, and those who have just a B.A. to apply, applicants who are most successful in earning a place to study in our Ph.D. in religious education program have
+Although the Ph.D. admissions committee invites those with a background from a variety of fields of study and work experience, applicants who are most successful in earning a place to study in our Ph.D. in religious education program have:

-- earned an M.A. in religious education, theology, pastoral ministry, religious studies, education, or similar;
+- earned an M.A. in religious education, practical theology, pastoral ministry, religious studies, or equivalent;

 - earned a 3.5 GPA (graduate program);

-- experience working in the field of religious education as a teacher, catechist, youth minister, pastor, pastoral associate, diocesan leader, curriculum developer, etc.;
+- experience working in the field of religious education as a teacher, catechetical leader, youth minister, pastor, pastoral associate, diocesan leader, curriculum developer, etc.;

-- a potential for making a strong contribution to the field of religious education;
+- a potential for making a strong contribution to the field of religious education as teaching scholars;

 - a clear career path moving forward after graduation;